“Body Brokers” 2021 Netflix Movie Release Takes a Closer Look at the Dark Side of Rehabs

 Once rehab centers and sober homes learned of this epidemic, they realized a gold mine was right in front of them.
 How?
 They targeted desperate addicts with good insurance who were seeking treatment.

 The Florida Shuffle is basically when a treatment center offers a free plane ticket to a certain location for those struggling with addiction to enter a private-pay addiction rehab center for their so-called “treatment,” where they can be shuffled around multiple facilities for different levels of care – all of which will receive kickbacks.
+Across the country, from Utah to Maine, clients arrived expecting safe, high-quality addiction treatment services.

-Instead, patients would relapse by getting high and shuffling to a new facility.
+Instead, clients would relapse by getting high and shuffling to a new facility.
 In many cases, patients would relapse or overdose in the facility they entered to start their recovery process.
 This was because those running these treatment hubs would discourage sobriety by:

 - Handing out drugs to cause relapses and put patients back into treatment to gain more money through their insurance